Michionlion/rayterm-proposal/README.md

 GitHub repository for this assignment.
 Use a text editor to edit this file and place the following lines of code at the bottom of it.
 Please note that you must preserve the spacing in the following code segment when you paste it into your own `.travis.yml` file.
-Finally, you should ask Professor Kapfhammer to enable Travis-based continuous integration for your GitHub repository.
-Now, you are ready to perform a commit with tags and see your PDF uploaded to GitHub!
+Now, you should be ready to perform a commit with tags and see your PDF uploaded to GitHub!

 ```
   skip_cleanup: true